 PhD, 2008, The University of Chicago

-Janet Downie received her BA in English Literature and Classics from the University of Victoria in British Columbia, Canada, an MA in Late Antique and Byzantine Studies from the University of London (King’s College), UK, and her PhD in Classics from The University of Chicago.
-From 2008 to 2014 she was Assistant Professor of Classics at Princeton University where she taught undergraduate courses in Greek and Latin language, tragedy, Plato, classical and post-classical rhetoric and oratory, the Greek novel, and mythology, as well as graduate seminars on Second Sophistic and imperial Greek literature.
-In 2012-2013 she spent a stimulating and formative year as a Solmsen Fellow at the Institute for Research in the Humanities at the University of Wisconsin-Madison.
-At UNC she is teaching Introductory Greek, a first-year seminar on travel writing in the ancient world, and (in Spring 2015) the graduate survey of fourth-century Greek literature.
+Janet Downie received her BA in English Literature (Honours) and Classics from the University of Victoria in British Columbia, Canada, an MA in Late Antique and Byzantine Studies from the University of London (King’s College), UK, and her PhD in Classics from The University of Chicago.
+From 2008 to 2014 she was Assistant Professor of Classics at Princeton University.
+In 2012-2013 she spent a year as a Solmsen Fellow at the Institute for Research in the Humanities at the University of Wisconsin-Madison.
+She came to UNC in 2014, where she teaches Introductory Attic Greek and graduate and undergraduate courses in Greek prose and poetry.